cnm/inesc_server/new_server/new_server.md

 TODO
 ----

-Mudar pass do Ipmi
+Todo list:

+ * Change IPMI pass
-Desligar IPMI na interface normal
+ * Disable IPMI access in "normal" interface
-3 IPS - um privado
+ * Ask CIIST for 2 IPs - one public, one private (IPMI)
+ * Check if bcache work on debian stable (seems not)